iluwatar/java-design-patterns/abstract-document/README.md

 ![Abstract Document](./etc/abstract-document.png "Abstract Document Traits and Domain")

-## Applicability of Abstract Document Pattern in Java
+## When to Use the Abstract Document Pattern in Java

 The Abstract Document design pattern is especially beneficial in scenarios requiring management of different document types in Java that share some common attributes or behaviors, but also have unique attributes or behaviors specific to their individual types.
 Here are some scenarios where the Abstract Document design pattern can be applicable: